-The alien egg which spawns the facehugger opens up with vaginal-esque flaps.note Originally there were only two flaps, making the vaginal allusion even more obvious, which led to fears that the movie would be banned in Catholic countries, so Giger added two more lobes The alien is put into a human body by the Facehugger, whose reproductive organ looks like a vagina with mandibles and a prehensile penis.
+The alien egg which spawns the facehugger opens up with vulva-like flaps.note Originally there were only two flaps, making the vaginal allusion even more obvious, which led to fears that the movie would be banned in Catholic countries, so Giger added two more lobes The alien is put into a human body by the Facehugger, whose reproductive organ looks like a vulva with mandibles and a prehensile penis.
 Its spawn, the Chestburster, looks like an erection with teeth.
 And the long, eyeless head of an adult Alien is obviously phallic.
 The Alien was based on a painting◊ by surrealist artist H. R. Giger, whose nightmarish work is very sexualized.
 Giger wanted the Alien to be the embodiment of the fear of rape.

 A Deleted Scene in the first movie showed Dallas and Brett being "converted" into Chestburster eggs - they're double rapists; a man is disfigured into a feminine construct, and dies "giving birth" to something that does the same thing only quicker.James Cameron took advantage of the deleted scene to add a Hive Queen to the Alien life cycle, leading to the following;

 Maternal symbolism: the AI of the spaceship in Alien is called "Mother."
-The organic alien ship is entered through vagina-shaped doors.
+The organic alien ship is entered through vulva-shaped doors.
 The showdown between Ripley and the alien queen has a great deal of Mama Bear implications on both sides.
 Many critics have compared the alien queen with Grendel's mother.

 Laser-Guided Karma: Dallas and Lambert demand to be let in, and Ash violates quarantine and opens the door.
 All three die as a result of this.
 Ripley, who didn't want to let them in, survives.
 Parker, in a deleted scene, says that maybe Ripley was right not to let them in, making him an aversion when he is killed.

-Laser Guided Tykebomb: The alien species is implied to be this, bred for the sole purpose of violence.
+Laser-Guided Tykebomb: The alien species is implied to be this, bred for the sole purpose of violence.
 Many thousands of eggs were preserved in the biomechanic derelict, and director Ridley Scott even said the derelict was a bomber - it was designed to bombard planets with Alien eggs.